13 Best SaaS Customer Retention Strategies (2023)

 - Provide perks for completing each step in the onboarding process

-- Celebrate when users reach a certain milestone in product usage
+- Celebrate when users reach a particular milestone in product usage

 - Give badges to users at different levels, such as beginner, intermediate user, and pro user.